JavierBurgara/text-editor/README.md

 Progressive Web Applications (PWA) Challenge: Text Editor

 -   The app is a single-page application that meets the PWA criteria.
 Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application also functions offline.
+Upon launching your terminal, kindly execute the 'npm i' command to install the requisite dependencies.
+Subsequently, run the 'npm run build' command, which will generate a 'dist' folder essential for running the application.
+Concluding this setup, the final step is to initiate the application by executing 'npm start,' which launches JEST and provides a link to your local web browser, as indicated within your terminal interface.

 -   Cloned from https://github.com/coding-boot-camp/cautious-meme